-Alaska is the perfect place to go for a hike.
-Everywhere you look, wildflowers cover the landscape, mountains dominate the sky, and pristine forests hide curious wildlife.
-But before you walk into the woods unprepared, make sure you have all the essentials for hiking in Alaska.
+Alaska is the perfect place to go for a backpacking trip.
+Wildflowers cover the landscape, mountain peaks kiss the sky and pristine forests hide curious wildlife.
+But if you’re new to Alaska, you may be surprised by the terrain’s unique demands.

 Your Next Adventure Starts HereSearch open jobs

 As any experienced backpacker will tell you, the last thing you want to do is wander into the gorgeous Alaskan woods unprepared.
 Here are nine hiking essential you should have when backpacking in Alaska.